 Clickable headlines declaring “butter is back” and that it’s time to end the “war on fat” blame Ancel Keys and his research for why Americans are fatter and sicker than ever.
 The common thread is that since Americans were advised to eat less fat in the dietary government goals in 1977, our rates of chronic diseases skyrocketed.

 The truth is that America never went on a low-fat diet.

 Using USDA data for food availability adjusted for waste, spoilage, and other loss to estimate consumption, the graph below shows what Americans have really been eating from 1970 – 2010.

 In 1970, Americans ate 147 grams of fat per day; in 1980, it was 162 grams per day; in 1990, it was 167 grams per day; in 2000, it was 191 grams per day; in 2010, it was 190 grams per day.
 The trend has been continuously upward.

 America never went on a low-fat diet.
 We are eating more fat, sugar, and calories now than we did in 1970.
 Americans eat too much of everything (but not enough fruits and vegetables!).
 Let’s compare the above data with the graph below, which includes the above date range.

 Graphic via Vox

 It’s Not Fat vs. Sugar

-At Blue Zones, we promote a plant-slant diet based on our own research in Blue Zones regions, where populations lived the longest, healthiest lives.
+At Blue Zones, we promote a plant-slant diet based on our own research in blue zones regions, where populations lived the longest, healthiest lives.
 It is naturally lower in saturated fat because it is much lower in meat products and processed foods.
-It also naturally lower in processed sugar and refined grains (white bread, white pasta, etc).
+It’s also naturally lower in processed sugar and refined grains (white bread, white pasta, etc).

 Our research concurs with current nutrition and public health research that obesity and other chronic illnesses are multi-faceted: excess calories, excess intake of animal products, excess intake of refined sugar, physical inactivity, cigarette smoking, and other lifestyle factors all play a role.